 Name: Linda Murphy

 Department: Exploration

+Title/Position: Senior Manager Community Relations

-Title/Position: rganization: Yamana Gold Ontario Financial \$75,000 First Year (with \$43,000 the 2 nd year, based on a satisfactory first year)
+Organization: Yamana Gold Ontario

+Financial Commitment: \$75,000.First Year (with \$43,000 the 2 nd year, based on a satisfactory first year)
-Organization:

-Financial Commitment:
+The partner organization commits to the funding contribution specified directly above and the payment schedules outlined in the attached Accelerate Resource Plan and Invoicing schedule.
+These are key conditions of the application and by signing below this proposal, the partner organization agrees to these conditions.

-Signature: Gnurphy Date:June 26, 2020
+Signature: Date:June 26, 2020